BakkerGames/GRIF/DETAILS.md

 GRIF basegame.grif -m spanish.grif
 ```

-The current parser does expect VERB or VERB NOUN commands.
-The verb words and noun words can be in any languages, but the pattern must be maintained.
-It also doesn't handle multi-word verbs or nouns (yet).
-Maybe soon...
+The current parser does expect commands with the above specified patterns, verb first.
+The vocabulary can be in any languages, but the patterns must be maintained.
+It also doesn't handle multi-word vocabulary.

-When using other languages for vocabulary, `system.wordsize` will probably need to be zero and all verbs and nouns given as full words.

-## Meta Commands
+## Meta Command

-There are two meta commands available while running a GRIF game, for debugging purposes.
-These are only enabled if a command line option `--meta` is added when running.
-They are very useful for displaying or modifying data and for testing scripts.
+There is a meta command available while running a GRIF game, for debugging purposes.
+It is only enabled if a command line option `--meta` is added when running.
+It is very useful for displaying or modifying data and for testing scripts.

 `#exec <script>`

-This will execute the script specified.
-It must start with `@`.

-`#debug <script>`

-This will execute the script specified and display script text and various values as it runs.
-It must start with `@`.
+This will execute any script specified.
+The script must be a valid DAGS command/script and start with `@`.